 A/N: Warning in this chapter for bad poetry (no, really, I’m no poet and I tried so hard to poke fun at the lofty poetry of old epic fantasy.
 I’m not sure it really worked).

-In Orean, when she could get away with it, Maebhe spent her time exploring the forests and valleys in the mountains around Orean.
-She was a hunter — only a hobbyist, but a talented hobbyist— and she felt most herself when she was running, climbing, swimming, hunting.
-But even with all the training she put her body through, she couldn’t remember the last time she’d woken feeling so sore.
+Back in Orean, when she could get away with it or thought she wouldn’t be missed, Maebhe spent her time exploring the forests and valleys in the mountains around Orean.
+She was a hunter — only a hobbyist, but a talented hobbyist— and she felt most herself when she was running, climbing, swimming, training.
+But even with everything she put her body through, she couldn’t remember the last time she’d woken feeling so sore.

 Maybe it was the walking they did yesterday, or the dancing that followed.
-Or maybe it was because she’d jumped off a building into uneasy waters.
-The soreness was a pressing concern, of course, but so was the fact that she didn’t actually remember most of the prior night and had no idea where she was.
+Maybe it was because she’d jumped off a building into uneasy waters.
+All she knew was she ached all over.
+That was a pressing concern, but she had two other problems.
+One, she couldn’t actually remember the night before.
+Two, she didn’t know where she was.

-She was lying on the ground somewhere, enveloped in a warm quilt.
+She was lying on the ground, enveloped in a warm quilt.
 Waiting and listening, she tried to rely on the sounds around her for clues.
-Something had woken her up, and it would make itself known soon enough.
+Something had woken her, and it would make itself known soon enough.
+Birds sang outside.
 Nearby, Kieran snored.
-That wasn’t it.
+Neither of those were it.
 Beyond a closed door, she heard the shuffle of quiet feet and the rustle of feathers.

-The bedroom’s door slammed open with a bang, making Maebhe jump to her feet like a startled cat, and the room got suddenly much brighter.
-Sunslight flooded in, haloing the tall figure that stood in the door’s frame.
+Before she could puzzle any further, the bedroom’s door slammed open with a bang, making Maebhe jump to her feet like a startled cat.
+With the opening door, the room flooded with sunslight that haloed the tall figure standing in the door’s frame.
 Maebhe groaned and covered her eyes.

 “Good morning!” came a deep voice, happier than it had any right sounding.

-“The better to wake you up with, dear, though I see I needn’t have bothered,” Drys said.
+“The better to wake you, dear, though I see I needn’t have bothered,” Drys said.

 They both looked over at the bed. Íde was sitting up and rubbing her eyes, blinking blearily at the both of them.
-She looked around the room, then over at Kieran, who’d miraculously slept through all the noise Drys made.
+She looked around the room, then over at Kieran, who’d miraculously slept through all of Drys’ noise.

 “Mine too,” Íde said.
-She passed her hands across her face, then tried to press down some of her bedhead.
+She passed her hands across her face, then tried to flatten some of her bedhead.

 “Our wine does tend to have that effect, especially on humans,” Drys said, not sounding particularly sympathetic.
 “I should have warned you.”